benjaminkott/bootstrap_package/README.rst

 ~~~~~~~

 * Clear Constants and Setup by checking the boxes
-* Use this Template as Rootlevel Template by checking the box
+* Use this Template as Root-Level Template by checking the box

 Includes
 ~~~~~~~~